xjlin0624/study-cafe-recs/README.md

 ------------------------------

 ### features:
-- **interactive map**: allows user to see the locations of cafes added
+- **interactive map**: allows users to see the locations of cafes added
 - **live chatting**: for users to gauge cafe seats availability, any events going on, etc.